 For these sample images, which are all JPGs from the camera, the Dynamic Range was set to Auto.
 The Film Simulation was set to Standard.
 Color, Sharpness, Highlight Tone and Shadow Tone were all set to (0) Standard.

 This is a question that has multiple answers.

 The Fuji X100s certainly has a distinct character of its own.
-If you need more than just the 35mm-equivalent lens, then you’re better off checking the Fuji X-Pro 1 (B&H) which has similar wonderful image quality, or the Fuji X-E1 (B&H).
-The Fuji EX-1 with the kit zoom lens is about the same price as the Fuji X100s (B&H).
+If you need more than just the 35mm-equivalent lens, then you’re better off checking the Fuji X-Pro 1 (affiliate) which has similar wonderful image quality, or the Fuji X-E2 (affiliate).
+The Fuji EX-1 with the kit zoom lens is about the same price as the Fuji X100s (affiliate).
 So it is a strong contender for your attention.
 But the Fuji EX-1 doesn’t offer the Hybrid Optical Viewfinder.
 The OVF is such an amazing part of the X-1 Pro and the X100s that it is something that would sway me.
 There is a slight lag with the EVF that is disconcerting to a long-time DLSR user that is used to the optical view in the viewfinder.